ashleydavis/nodejs-chart-rendering-example/README.md

-# nodejs-chart-rendering-example-data
+# nodejs-chart-rendering-example

-Example data for a blog post on Node.js chart rendering.
+This repo demonstrates a use case for [c3-chart-maker](https://github.com/codecapers/c3-chart-maker).

+It shows how to render a chart from a CSV data file from the command line and accompanies a blog post on [The Data Wrangler](http://www.the-data-wrangler.com/).

+## Setup

+Make sure you have Node.js installed first.
+Download and install from here: [https://nodejs.org/en/](https://nodejs.org/en/).

+Make sure you install c3-chart-maker globallly as follows:

+    npm install -g c3-chart-maker

+## Generate charts

+Run the batch file to generate the example charts:

+    gen-charts.bat